What Lithium is Medication Used For

 Withdrawal symptoms coming off lithium include:

-Abrupt cessation of prescription drugs containing lithium salts or compounds can have pronounced episodes of returning mania (5) as well as Bipolar relapses.
-Compared to gradual withdrawal patients had less severe returning symptoms overall.
-(6)
+Abrupt Lithium withdrawal can cause pronounced episodes of returning mania5 as well as Bipolar relapses.
+Compared to gradual withdrawal patients had less severe returning symptoms overall.6

 No published studies were found relating to withdrawal from natural lithium or lithium orotate.
 At times, someone may choose to slowly convert from the prescription form of Lithium (Lithium Carbonate) to lithium orotate, as a way to bridge off of the drug.
 This technique involves gradually taking away the medication version and slowly introducing lithium orotate.
 This is a pragmatic route for many, but it should be discussed with an integrative medical doctor prior to attempting.